 You can cook the lamb burgers in the oven, on a grill pan or on the barbecue, just be sure not to overcook as they can quickly dry out.

-There are so many different ways to enjoy these greek lamb burgers.
+There are so many different ways to enjoy these Whole30 Greek lamb burgers.
 You can toss everything into a bowl to make a salad, enjoy it deconstructed, or my personal favourite, serve it all on a grilled eggplant “bun”.
 I was really impressed with how well two eggplant slices worked in place of a bun, and as long as they are thick enough, even enable you to pick up the burger and eat it with your hands!

 The grilled eggplant is one of my absolute favourite side dishes for summer.
 I love them so much that I created a separate post to show you guys how to make them because they are just so good.
 The eggplant slices can be made up to a day ahead of time and can be served either warm or cold.
 If you aren’t a fan of eggplant you could use sliced potato or butternut squash as a bun instead.

 Here are a few other burger recipes that you might enjoy:

 - Mexican Chicken Burgers

 - Hawaiian Chicken Burgers

 - Cajun Salmon Burgers with Mango Salsa

 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!